The Best Ski Resorts in the Rockies and Beyond for Spring Skiing

-We’ve picked 10 ski resorts in the Rockies you might consider for getting in those spring skiing turns.
-For our broader list of the best resorts for spring skiing across North America, head to this article, which features several ski resorts in the Rockies, including Arapahoe Basin, Alta, and Telluride.
+Here are some of the best spring ski destinations in the Rockies.
+For our broader list of the best resorts for spring skiing across North America, head to this article

 Winter Park

-Many skiers may have seen the epic Winter Park Spring Bash and Splash in Warren Miller movies.
-Now experience it firsthand over the course of four action-packed weekends in April, when they’ll be lots of live music, special events and sunny skiing.
-Winter Park often closes shortly thereafter, but the plan for 2023 is for Mary Jane to remain open until May 11.
-Winter Park is just over an hour’s drive from Denver and there are plenty of lodging deals available in springtime.
+Many skiers may have seen the epic Winter Park Spring Bash and Splash events in Warren Miller movies.
+Experience it firsthand over the course of four action-packed weekends in April with live music, special events, and sunny skiing.
+Winter Park’s ski season often continues at least a couple of weeks into May (and sometimes longer), which means it typically has one of the longest ski seasons in Colorado.
+The resort operates on a ‘As Late As Possible’ policy at the Mary Jane and Parsenn Bowl areas of the mountain, while the Winter Park side is anticipated to close in late April.
+Winter Park is just under a two hour drive from Denver, making it an easy day trip, while there are plenty of lodging deals available in the spring.

 » Check out lodging options at Winter Park.